 In what countries does Twilio validate addresses?

-We currently enforce address validation for addresses in: Australia, France, Germany, Ireland, Italy, the Netherlands, Mexico, Poland, and Spain.
+We currently enforce address validation for addresses in: Australia, Brazil, France, Germany, Ireland, Italy, Mexico, the Netherlands, Poland, Spain, and United Kingdom.

 What does “validated” mean in Console?